-The DynAmp, LLC LKP Series 12 Channel are systems for accurately measuring direct current in a bus.
-The Models in this series are: LKP-130 and LKP-225.
-Each model consists of a Measuring Head, a Metering Unit, and multi-conductor cables.
+The DynAmp, LLC LKP-100 is a 10 channel metering system for accurately measuring direct current in a bus up to 100 kA.
+The system consists of a Measuring Head, a Metering Unit, and two multi-conductor cables.

 3.2 MEASURING HEAD